TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 504,245 videos
+* Total videos: 504,545 videos
-* Total videos found that match keywords: 34,783 videos
+* Total videos found that match keywords: 34,815 videos
+  * Total unprocessed videos: 32 videos
 * Total videos found that are processed and marked: 3,517 videos
   * Information Collection: 2,368 videos
   * Non-Giftcard Robux Giveaways: 959 videos